hay/dataknead/README.md

 from dataknead import Knead
 ```

-## Basic example
+## Basic example and tutorial

-Let's say you have a small CSV file with cities called `cities.csv`.
+Let's say you have a small CSV file with cities and their population called `cities.csv`.

 ```csv
 city,country,population